 Polly's siblings: (front, l-r) Nancy Jane and Charity; (back) probably Armenda, John, Elizabeth, Polly, and probably Pricy.

 *Excerpted from genealogical material in Love, Opal, Opal Stafford Hatfield, privately printed, 2008, p.
 341-346.

-**The marriage date used here is the date identified in family documents.
+**The marriage date used here is the date identified in family documents, including their family Bible.
 Their marriage license was issued in Mingo County, West Virginia, on October 3, 1896.